Gil96/mercedes-sre/README.md

   - >live.time.duration (default value is 20 seconds)
 - HISTORY
   - display the url used and respective data fetched.
-     The Data includes group of records with HTTP Status Code and the respective moment it was captured
+     The Data includes group of records with HTTP Status Code and the respective moment it was captured.

 - BACKUP